Tushar138/ContactsMobileApp/README.md

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.

-If app is not run in emulator then configure your Android SDK through Android SDK Configuration pdf provided and then again try to run the app.
+**If app is not run in emulator then configure your Android SDK through Android SDK Configuration pdf provided and then try again to run the app.**

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.